Helen R. Rathbun

-Helen Rhind Rathbun Bissell (July 1, 1870 – November 9, 1944) was a noted St. Louis artist, one of the strongest landscape painters.
+Helen Rhind Rathbun Bissell (July 1, 1870 – November 9, 1944) was a St. Louis artist, one of the strongest landscape painters.
 Her work, considered almost masculine in its strength, possessed much of that swing and vigor which put the work of Cecilia Beaux and Mary Cassatt in the first rank of American painters.

 Biography

 Helen Rhind Rathbun was born in Petaluma, California on July 1, 1870, the daughter of Edwin Rathbun and Katherine Donaldson.
 While in the Normal School, from which she was graduated, Helen R. Rathbun showed such decided talent that Frederick O. Sylvester, her instructor, urged her to devote her undivided time to this branch of art.
 A short course in the St. Louis School of Fine Arts was of much value, but she then mainly trained under Edgar J. Bissell (1861-1928), and later married him.

 Helen R. Rathbun worked in water colors and oil and children were her favorite subjects, although interior scenes were also handled with superior skill, and outdoor studies, landscapes and street scenes showed an effort to realize the light and air which nature surrounded and spread over all of her works, a constant cry for light and always more light.

 The Distant Hills was a scientific study of color and a feeling for the dramatic, common in all of her work — swiftly moving clouds, flowing water, the glitter of sunshine, the action and movement that nature gives to her mise en scene.
 Another quality she got in her later work was that the picture seemed larger than the canvas — larger than it really was.
 The clouds seemed to continue higher, the landscape to spread out broader, and this was unconscious on the artist's part, she just felt and got it.